 b.)
 Teachers and choreographers should pay close attention to age appropriateness when choosing themes for children and juniors, making a special effort to avoid sexually inviting moves, morbid themes, brutal fighting, killing, etc.

 c.)
 If religious or political symbols are used as decoration and/or costume, they must suit the theme and choreography in which they are used.
 Such symbols must always be in good taste, and they may never be offensive to the public or other competitors.
 Personal jewelry should not be worn unless it is a part of the costume.

 d.)
 All dancers and coaches should be aware that if the Chairman of Judges gives a warning for an infraction of the above rules (governing costumes, make-up, movements, and themes), the infraction should be removed immediately.
 If the warned competitor(s) repeats the infraction in the next round, they will be penalized.

 In addition to all the general costume, make-up, movement and theme rules, the following applies in the children’s division:

-- Children should be encouraged to dress as children and not like teens and adults.
+Children should be encouraged to dress like children and not like teens and adults.
 Make-up should be used to bring out the features of the face or to portray a character.
-Hair should be neat, under control unless it is being used to portray a character, animal, rag doll, etc. Hair extensions, pieces or wigs should be of the kind commonly used by children.
-Hair extensions, falls, pony tails and wigs may be used as long as they do not distort the age of the child.
+Hair should be neat, under control unless it is being used to portray a character, animal, ragdoll, etc. Hair extensions, pieces or wigs should be of the kind commonly used by children.
+Hair extensions fall, ponytails and wigs may be used as long as they do not distort the age of the child.

-- Costume materials that suggest sexual, deviate, sadomasochistic or other adult themes are prohibited in the childrens division.
+Costume materials that suggest sexually, deviate, sadomasochistic or other adult themes are prohibited in the children's division.

 4. SPECIAL RULES FOR THE JUNIORS’ DIVISION